-The directors of Nagambie Mining Limited submit herewith the annual financial report of the Company for the financial year ended 30 June 2009.
-In order to comply with the provisions of the Corporations Act 2001, the directors report as follows:
+The directors of Nagambie Mining Limited submit herewith the annual financial report of the Comp ended 30 June 2009.
+In order to comply with the provisions of the Corporations Act 2001, the directors report as rollows:

 Directors

 The names and particulars of the Company directors in office during the financial period and until the date of this report are as follows.
 The directors were in office for this entire period unless otherwise stated: